pavanio/HFC/docs/Platform Overview.md

 	- Show all problem statements and their detail
 	- List Of HFC Centres, HFC Chapters, Individual contributor leaderboard
 	- Highlight the solutions that the community has built under this collaboration (projects)
+	- A blog to show the latest updates from the platform.

 # Application Overview
 	## Static Pages